Medically reviewed by Drugs.com. Last updated on Dec 1, 2021.

 Genetic toxicology studies performed in vitro demonstrated that aztreonam did not induce structural chromosome aberrations in CHO cells and did not induce mutations at the TK locus in mouse lymphoma L5178Y TK+/- cells.
-Likewise, genetic toxicology studies performed in vivo did not reveal evidence of mutagenic potential.
+In vivo, aztreonam was not clastogenic in mouse bone marrow cells.

-Aztreonam did not impair the fertility of rats when administered at doses that would provide systemic exposures far in excess of peak plasma levels measured in humans following Cayston therapy.
+Aztreonam did not impair the fertility of rats when administered parenterally at doses up to 2400 mg/kg/day that would provide systemic exposures significantly higher than peak plasma levels measured in humans following Cayston therapy.

 Cayston was evaluated over a period of 28 days of treatment in a randomized, double-blind, placebo-controlled, multicenter trial that enrolled patients with CF and P. aeruginosa.
 This trial was designed to evaluate improvement in respiratory symptoms.
 Patients 7 years of age and older and with FEV1 of 25% to 75% predicted were enrolled.
 All patients received Cayston or placebo on an outpatient basis administered with the Altera Nebulizer System.
 All patients were required to take a dose of an inhaled bronchodilator (beta-agonist) prior to taking a dose of Cayston or placebo.
 Patients were receiving standard care for CF, including drugs for obstructive airway diseases.